visahaarala/jazzchords/README.md

 This program is a Progressive Web App.
 It can be installed on the home screen of mobile devices (Android, iOS).

-Designed primarily for right handed user of a mobile phone (iPhone XS as a reference).
+Designed primarily for a right-handed user of a mobile phone (iPhone XS as a reference).
 Works both portrait & landscape.

- but also works on desktop.
-On desktop, use (`shift`-)`tab`, `space`, `esc` and `arrow` keys for easier navigation while playing an instrument.
+On desktop, navigate with (`shift`-)`tab`, `space`, `esc` and `arrow` keys while playing an instrument.

 Tested desktop browsers (on Mac Os X): Chrome, Safari, Opera and Firefox.
-Best desktop browsers for this app seem to be Chrome and Opera.
+Chrome and Opera seem to work the best.
+Firefox has problems with chord layout.
+Safari has problems with `tab` navigation.

 Written with React, Typescript & SCSS using [Vite](https://vitejs.dev).